 New York City has all manner of marvelous Japanese food options, including tip-top ramen spots, excellent izakayas, and a fabulous food courts.
 We also have an abundance of sushi options, and narrowing them down can be a happy challenge.
 Here, we’ve collected our favorite special occasion destinations and more casual spots, all amounting to the best sushi NYC has to offer.
 RECOMMENDED: Full guide to the best restaurants in NYC

-The 13 best dim sum spots in NYC
+The best options for grocery delivery in NYC

 There’s never been a better time for Indian food in NYC.
 Talented chefs like Chote Miya’s Satinder Vij have helped shed the cuisine’s cheap-and-good image by revamping classics like curries and samosas that still pay homage to the array of textures and flavors we have come to love.
 The menu, inspired by Bombay’s most popular street-side eateries, is full of recipes that Indian-food purists and fans of modern Indian restaurants (such as sister restaurant Gupshup) can get behind.
 Chote Miya, which means “a regular, approachable guy” in Hindi, offers the type of casual food New Yorkers love at all times of the day.
 MENU: From the Street: $8 Bombay Bhel / Samosa Chaat / Bun Samosa / Honey Chili Cauliflower / Keema Pav (+6) Bombay Frankies: $14 Chicken Khurchan / Paneer Khurchan / Beef Pepper Fry (+2) Curries (Option of Rice or Paratha): $15 Chana Masala / Delhi Butter Chicken (+2) Sides: $5 Samosa / Magic Masala Fries / Paratha Lassi: $4 Mango Lassi / Masala Chai / Pumpkin Spice Lassi Dessert: $5 Gulab Jamun